• Skip to primary navigation

 Toppings for Whole Wheat Waffles

 Waffles are like a blank canvas.
-You can get as creative as you want in the toppings department.
-Here are some traditional toppings for waffles:
+You can get as creative as you want with the toppings!
+Here are some of my family’s favorite waffle toppings:

 • Blueberries